Mareco Broadcasting Network

 Mareco Broadcasting Network, Inc. is a radio network in the Philippines.
 Mareco stands for Mabuhay Records Corporation as its parent company also owns Villar Records and Mabuhay Records.
 Its headquarters is located at #6 Tirad Pass Street, Sta.
 Mesa Heights, Quezon City.
-The company operates stations across places in the country under the Q Radio branding (under an airtime lease agreement with Horizon of the Sun Communications), as well as the 24-hour smooth-jazz internet radio station Crossover Radio Online.
-It also provides management and marketing consultancy for radio companies in the country.
+Aside from owning stations, Mareco also provides management and marketing consultancy for various radio companies in the country.